 - Advise on the Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR), OFAC sanctions programs, Foreign Trade Regulations (FTR), Committee on Foreign Investment in the United States (CFIUS) requirements, Bureau of Economic Analysis (BEA) rules, and CBP regulations

-- Classify exports and imports based on HTSUS, Schedule B, CCL, and USML, including dual-use encryption items
+- Classify items for export/import based on HTSUS, Schedule B, CCL, and USML, including dual-use encryption items

-- Consult on export license exceptions, general licenses, and file for export license and classification requests including License Exception ENC for software/technology companies
+- Consult on export license exceptions, general licenses, and file for export licenses, specific licenses and classification requests, including License Exception ENC for software/technology companies

 - Draft and file disclosures of potential trade-related violations with BIS, OFAC, Census, DDTC and CBP